Learn how to grow calibrachoa. Calibrachoa care and growing is easy, it doesn’t require special attention and blooms prolifically.

 How to Grow Calibrachoa

 It can be easily propagated from seeds or cuttings.
 To propagate it from cuttings take several 4-8 inch long cuttings without blooms.
-Plant them in a pot after removing the bottom leaves in well drained potting mix.
+Plant them in a pot after removing the bottom leaves in a well drained potting mix.

-Keep the cuttings at temperature around 70 F, away from direct sunlight and keep the soil moderately moist.
+Keep the cuttings at a temperature around 70 F, away from direct sunlight and keep the soil moderately moist.
 After cuttings have outgrown the existing pots, plant them in bigger pots or on the ground.

 For prolific blooms, growing calibrachoa in full sun is required as they bloom less in shade.
 Although some varieties can grow in part shade too.